 Thank you so much for inquiring about my cooking demos and book signings for my brand new cookbook – The Whole Foods Kosher Kitchen: Glorious Meals Pure & Simple!
 You may have heard from private parties as well as groups and organizations that have invited me that these demos are always a great success, a wonderful fund-raiser, and a real fun night out: Dinner and a Show, as my fans call them!
-I hope we do some interesting events together.
+I hope we plan some exciting events together.

 WHAT OCCASION MIGHT CALL FOR A DEMO/DINNER PARTY?

-- A Fund Raiser for your favorite cause or any organization
+- A Fundraiser for your favorite cause or any organization

 - Showcasing a line of products

 - A date with friends who enjoy cooking as much as you do: we can format this as a workshop or a seminar, where all guests participate, for groups of 10 and under.

 - A Sheva Brachot Party